 While some people still find this herb pungent and repulsive, hence the name “The stinking Rose”, you may be surprised to hear some of the other names that garlic is referred to around the world.

-So, what it is that has made it such a subject of myth and fantasy?
+So, what it is about garlic that has made it such a subject of myth and fantasy?
 It is the compound Allicin, contained in garlic, which gives it such a strong smell, and provides this herb with all of its healing qualities.
 It contains enzymes, flavenoids, calcium, copper, iron, manganese, phosphorus, potassium and selenium.

 It is the selenium that really gives this herb it’s punch as this antioxidant alone has the power to boost the other vitamins containing Garlic, which include Vitamin A (Thiamin).
 Vitamin B2( Riboflavin), along with Vitamin and B6.
 With all of these essential vitamins and minerals packed into one small clove of garlic, it is no wonder that the benefits of this herb are known far and wide around the world.